-- (2) Monthly payments of interest only are due and payable in calendar year 2016 and 2017, after which monthly payments of principal and interest are due and payable until the maturity date. - (3) Monthly payments of interest only are due until the maturity date.
+(4) Monthly payments of principal and interest are due and payable until the maturity date.

+(5) Monthly payments of interest are due and payable until the maturity date.
+Monthly payments of principal and interest are due and payable beginning in November 2017 until the maturity date.